ESMValGroup/ESMValCore/doc/esmvalcore/preprocessor.rst

 ``extract_transect``
 --------------------

-This function extract data along a line of constant latitude or longitude.
+This function extracts data along a line of constant latitude or longitude.
 This function takes two arguments, although only one is strictly required.
 The two arguments are ``latitude`` and ``longitude``.
 One of these arguments needs to be set to a float, and the other can then be either ignored or set to